terencezl/ScriptsForVASP/README.md

 Scripts structure
 ---------------------

-### For single-element runs
+### Basic level

+* Prep-fast.sh - a fast way to create a folder with necessary input files
 * Prepare.sh entest / lctest / c11 cubic / ... - to create a list of runs
 * Fire.sh entest / lctest / c11 / ... - to submit a list of jobs
 * Display.sh entest / lctest / c11 / ... - to do the analysis of a list of runs and determine physical quantities
 * Prep-fire.sh - a wrapper on Prepare.sh and Fire.sh

-* Prep-fast.sh - a fast way to create a folder with necessary input files
+### Scripts that are built upon the basic level

 * Elastic.sh prep-fire / disp-solve / solve - to do a set of elastic constant determination runs, built on Prepare.sh, Fire.sh and Display.sh
 * Dos-bs.sh scrun / dosrun / bsrun / plot-tdos / plot-ldos / plot-bs - to carry out self-consistent runs, density of states runs, band structure runs, to plot the total and local density of states, and to plot the band structure
 * Bader.sh prerun /bader - to perform Bader charge transfer analysis

 ### For multi-element runs

 * ElementRun.sh - an interactive script to execute the above subroutines for multiple elements

 ### Useful scripts

 * Cellinfo.sh - to show the important info from OUTCAR
-* Swap-file-name.sh - to exchange the names of two files
 * Delfiles.sh - to delete the output files and start over for failed runs
 * Re-relax.sh - to copy CONTCAR to POSCAR and start over relaxation
+* Swap-file-name.sh - to exchange the names of two files

 General subroutines
 ---------------------